Professional Teeth Whitening vs At-Home Kits: What Actually Works?

 Predictability of Results

-In-clinic whitening delivers consistent and predictable results because the process is controlled.
+In-clinic whitening tends to give more even results because the process is controlled.
 At-home kits often produce patchy or uneven outcomes, especially if the trays or strips do not fit well.

 Longevity